athalexiou/DIANA-RSeq/README.md

 </br>

 ### Alignment Module
 The Alignment module maps the input files to a provided genome reference file.
-It uses the Star aligner software and also generates a Star index of the reference genome in case an index is not found in the appropriate directory provided in the configuration file.
-In order to improve the required computational time the module utilizes Star's shared-genome-index option, loading the index on the computer's RAM only once thus avoiding index loading times for multiple alignments (about 35GB of RAM are required for loading a typical Human genome, see Star's documentation for more info).
+It uses the STAR aligner software and also generates a STAR index of the reference genome in case an index is not found in the appropriate directory provided in the configuration file.
+In order to improve the required computational time the module utilizes STAR's shared-genome-index option, loading the index on the computer's RAM only once thus avoiding index loading times for multiple alignments (about 35GB of RAM are required for loading a typical Human genome, see STAR's documentation for more info).
 Bam alignment files for both genome and transcriptome are generated and the genome aligned bam files are also sorted using the Samtools software.

+_Please note that if the STAR index is provided, **it must have been created using the exact same reference genome and annotation provided** through the configuration for the rest of the analysis._

 **Software Used:**
-Star (2.7.8a), Samtools (1.12)
+STAR (2.7.8a), Samtools (1.12)

 **Configuration Options:**
 ```